gnuradio/gnuradio/README.md

 PyBOMBS is good at building GNU Radio, UHD, and various Out of Tree (OOT) modules from source and then installing into a specified user directory rather than in the system files.
 PyBOMBS detects the user's Operating System and loads all of the prerequisites in the first stage of the build.

-For a quick start, open a terminal window and enter the following commands:
+For a quick start, open a terminal window and enter the following commands.
+This will install Release 3.8 with Python3.

     sudo -H pip3 install PyBOMBS
     pybombs auto-config